mebauer/mebauer/README.md

 - 😄 Pronouns: he/him/his
 - Languages: Mostly Python 🐍 and SQL 📁
 - Currently working on:
+  - 🌊 Analyzing as many flood risk datasets as I can
   - 🗽 Making NYC Open Data more accessible through Python tutorials and guides
-  - 🌊 Analyzing flooding in NYC using publicly available data sets
 - 🌱 Always learning something new
-- 💬 Ask me about NYC Open Data or Flooding in NYC!
+- 💬 Ask me about all thinks flooding in NYC!
 - 📫 How to reach me: [Twitter](https://twitter.com/markbauerwater) or [LinkedIn](https://www.linkedin.com/in/markebauer/)